admineral/Reactor-ChatGPT-Plugin/README.md

 ```

-  Create a website for a " ...  ".
+  Create a website for  "  ...  ".

 ```